IF YOU WANT A QUICK 101 GUIDE TO PRODUCING AWESOME CONTENT YOU’VE COME TO THE RIGHT PLACE – this is the livnews media kit!

 more

 - Consider getting a portable battery pack (check the connections you need before purchasing), especially if you’re doing most of your shooting with your phone.
 Or you can get a battery phone case.
+Just remember it may be difficult connecting it to certain tripods when using something like this.

 - Look into a Bluetooth remote shutter so you can take photos or videos without having to even touch your phone.